In Part 2, we're focusing on how—no matter the size of your business—you can prioritise value!

 1. How do I set prices based on value?

 Here are the basic steps to charging what your services are truly worth to your customers.

-- Set your base hourly rate using your business expenses, desired wage, and hours worked.
+- Set your base hourly rate (price per hour) using your business expenses, desired wage, and hours worked.

 - Figure out pricing that reflects the value of each type of job.
 You can charge more for an after-hours emergency job!

 - Consider other factors that determine customer value.
 For example, your location plays a role in how much people will pay.

 - Put it in writing.
 A pricing document will ensure your prices are clear to customers.

 Now, let's get into the details of each of these steps.

 Don't forget: for even more help, you can download our free pricing calculator for field service businesses!

 2. How setting prices helped us keep our clients happy.